zeyad82/laravel-envx/README.md

 ``` bash
     cp envx.example.php envx.php
 ```
+If you will have different envx.php, add `envx.php` to `.gitignore` in your project root

 If you will use envx in config files, the only way I found is to append the follwing to `bootstrap/app.php` after `ExceptionHandler`
 ``` php